Frictionless Finance Report - Thursday 19th November

 We’ll be announcing more news on our joint endeavours in the months to follow.

-📰 Since we last wrote, DirectID CEO, James Varga has contributed to a plethora of online roundtable’s, articles, and industry webinars.
+📰 Since we last wrote, Atto CEO, James Varga has contributed to a plethora of online roundtable’s, articles, and industry webinars.
 One highlight came as a contributor to the webinar ‘Startup to Scaleup: How to market yourself effectively to make growth happen’ co-hosted by Copyhouse and FinTech Scotland.

 🎙 James was joined by Mickael Paris from FinTech Scotland, Kathryn Strachan from Copy House, and James Taylor from Roaring Mouse PR, to discuss marketing strategies, ways to educate the market, and lessons learned along the way.